LucasBehrendt/gamers-ground/README.md

 You can open DevTools with keyboard shortcuts (CMD+Opt+I for Mac OS or Ctrl+Shift+I for Linux and Windows), through the menu bar in the top right corner and go to "More Tools" > "Developer Tools." or by right-clicking on any web page and select "Inspect".
 To test responsiveness, click on the "device" icon on the left side, above the source code window or with the keyboard shortcut CMD+Shift+M for Mac OS or Ctrl+Shift+M for Linux and Windows.
 Under "Dimensions" you can choose between different devices to emulate, or you can drag the handles to resize the window to your preferred screen width by choosing "Responsive".

 To test the responsiveness of the website multiple devices were used to browse and make payments, register accounts etc including a Desktop, Laptop, iPad Air, Samsung Galaxy S20, iPhone 12, iPhone X, and iPhone 8.
-The site was also tested on different browsers, such as Chrome, Edge, Safari and Firefox.
+The site was also tested on different browsers, such as Chrome, Edge, Safari, and Firefox.

 Using Chrome DevTools, the site was optimized for all screen widths down to about 270px.